GitMubarak/wp-stripe-donation/readme.txt

 == Description ==

-This [WordPress Stripe Donation](http://www.hossnimubarak.com) plugin will allow you to collect Stripe donations on your website.
+This [WordPress Stripe Donation](http://www.hossnimubarak.com) plugin will allow you to collect donations on your website via Stripe payment method.

-You can place a Stripe Donation form in any page where you want to collect money.
+You can place a Donation form in any page where you want to collect money.
 Donors can use their Stripe account or Credit Card to donate money to you.

 What makes this [WordPress Stripe Donation](http://plugin.hossnimubarak.com/wp-stripe-donation/) plugin powerful is its usability.
 After installation and some quick settings, donors from around the world can start donating to you via Stripe.